MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/work-order-resolutions.md

 Organizations using Incident types to organize and track common work order issues will find that incident types and resolutions work well together.

-For each work order incident type, technicians and dipsatchers can tag a resolution and vice versa.
+For each work order incident type, technicians and dipsatchers can tag a Work Order resolution and vice versa.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/wo-resolution-form.jpg)